 Diagnosing ADHD and ADD in children is often complicated as the symptoms can be indicative of another condition.
 Finding a clinician with experience of diagnosing ADHD is really important to ensuring your child has the right treatment plan in place.

 The symptoms and signs of ADHD can vary hugely between children.
 Some children show classic signs of hyperactivity, other children appear to be quite calm but struggle immensely to pay attention and stay focussed on a task or at school.

 About 30%1 of all children with ADHD will go on to experience ADHD in adulthood.
 Adult ADHD can be effectively managed and many with the condition lead successful, fulfilling lives.
-Without diagnosis the risk of serious conditions such as depression, difficulties holding down relationships and employment, criminal behaviour and substance abuse are increased.
+Without diagnosis and effective management, the risk of serious conditions such as depression, difficulties holding down relationships and employment, criminal behaviour and substance abuse are increased.